Da Vinci - Documentation Templates and Rules

 Due to differences in workflows or information systems, clinical information MAY be represented in different FHIR resources or with different codes or code systems.
 Therefore, payer CQL MAY have to examine different resources or use value sets to find patient information.
 It is preferable to have more extensive CQL or value sets than require a user to input values that the rules were unable to find.

 DTR uses the SDC Expression-based Population mechanism as the mechanism for populating, and specifically the use of CQL as the expression language.
 CQL SHALL be used when pre-populating elements using data gathered from the EHR.
+DTR clients SHALL handle expressions in Questionnaires denoted as either CQL or FHIRPath (which is a proper subset of CQL).
+DTR servers SHOULD identify inline expressions that are valid FHIRPath as FHIRPath rather than CQL.
 This will mean using the launchContext, variable and the initialExpression, contextExpression or calculatedExpression extensions together with logic in Libraries referenced by the cqf-library extension to help populate the QuestionnaireResponse.

-Further guidance on writing the necessary CQL can be found later in this guide.
+Further guidance on writing the necessary CQL can be found at 'Use of CQL' later in this guide.

 Questionnaire Design